nojhan/colout/README.md

 groups.

-Available colors are: blue, black, yellow, cyan, green, magenta, white, red, rainbow, random, Random, scale, none, an RGB hexadecimal triplet or any number between 0 and 255.
+Available colors are: blue, black, yellow, cyan, green, magenta, white, red, rainbow, random, Random, Spectrum, spectrum, scale, Scale, hash, Hash, none, an RGB hexadecimal triplet or any number between 0 and 255.

-Available styles are: normal, bold, faint, italic, underline, blink, rapid_blink, reverse, conceal or random (some styles may have no effect, depending on your terminal).
+Available styles are: normal, bold, faint, italic, underline, blink, rapid\_blink, reverse, conceal or random (some styles may have no effect, depending on your terminal).

-`rainbow` will cycle over a 8 colors rainbow at each matching pattern.
+`rainbow` will cycle over a 6 colors rainbow at each matching pattern.
 `Rainbow` will do the same over 24 colors (this requires a terminal that supports the 256 color escape sequences).

 `Random` will color each matching pattern with a random color among the 255 available in the ANSI table. `random` will do the same in 8 colors mode.

+`spectrum` and `Spectrum` are like rainbows, but with more colors (8 and 36 colors).

-`scale` (8 colors) and `Scale` (36 colors) will parse the numbers characters in the matching text as a decimal number and apply the rainbow colormap according to its position on the scale defined by the `-l` option (see below, "0,100" by default).
+`scale` (8 colors) and `Scale` (256 colors) will parse the numbers characters in the matching text as a decimal number and apply the default colormap according to its position on the scale defined by the `-l` option (see below, "0,100" by default).

+`hash` (8 colors) and `Hash` (256 colors) will take a fingerprint of the matching text and apply the default colormap according to it.
+This ensure that matching texts appearing several times will always get the same color.

 Before interpreting the matched string as a number, colout will remove any character not supposed to be used to write down numbers.
 This permits to apply